lucasrla/remarks/README.md

 ## 1. Copy files from the `xochitl` directory to your computer

+Check out my [reMarkable command-line utils](https://github.com/lucasrla/rm-utils) for a SSH & rsync setup that is very convenient.

-To copy your files, use the good old `scp`.
-There is no need of USB cables nor any connection to your reMarkable Cloud account.
+Alternatively, you can use the good old `scp`.

 On your reMarkable device, go to `Menu > Settings > About`, then under the `Copyrights and Licenses` tab, scroll down the `General Information` text.
 Right after the paragraph titled "GPLv3 Compliance", there will be the username (`root`), password and IP address needed for `SSH`.